globeandmail/startr/README.md

 The heart of the project lies in these three files:

 * **`process.R`**: Import your source data, tidy it, fix any errors, set types, apply upfront manipulations and save out a file ready for analysis.
-We recommend saving out a [`.feather`](https://github.com/wesm/feather) file, which will retain types and is design to read extremely quickly — but you can also use a .CSV, shapefile, .RDS file or something else if you'd prefer.
+We recommend saving out a [`.feather`](https://github.com/wesm/feather) file, which will retain types and is designed to read extremely quickly — but you can also use a .CSV, .RDS file, shapefile or something else if you'd prefer.

 * **`analyze.R`**: Here you'll consume the data files saved out by `process.R`.
-This is where all of the true "analysis" occurs, including grouping, summarizing, filtering, etc. If your analysis is complex enough, you may want to split it out into additional `analyze_step_X.R` files as required.
+This is where all of the true "analysis" occurs, including grouping, summarizing, filtering, etc. If your analysis is complex enough, you may want to split it out into additional `analyze_step_X.R` files as required, and then call those files from `analyze.R` using `source()`.

 * **`visualize.R`**: Draw and save out your graphics.